 Action is the logic to connect the Domain and Responder.
-It invokes the Domain with inputs collected from the HTTP Request, then invokes the Responder with the data it needs to build an HTTP Response.
+It invokes the Domain with inputs collected from the HTTP Request, then invokes the Responder with the data needed to build an HTTP Response.

-Domain is an entry point to the domain logic forming the core of the application, modifying state and persistence as needed.
-This may be a Transaction Script, Service Layer, Application Service, or something similar.
+Domain is an entry point to the domain logic forming the core of the application.
+It may be a Transaction Script, Service Layer, Application Service, or something similar.

-Responder is the presentation logic to build an HTTP Response from the data it receives from the Action.
+Responder is the presentation logic to build an HTTP Response using data it receives from the Action.
 It deals with status codes, headers and cookies, content, formatting and transformation, templates and views, and so on.

 The web handler receives an HTTP Request and dispatches it to an Action.

 The Action invokes the Domain, collecting any required inputs to the Domain from the HTTP Request.